alphagov/govuk-content-api-docs/source/index.html.md

 To keep informed of changes and developments to this API please join our [mailing list][google-group].

+## Authentication

+Usage of GOV.UK Content API does not require authentication.

 ## Security and compliance

 ### Reporting vulnerabilities